Your money-making expert. Financial journalist, TV and radio personality.

 This is why so many crypto investors who take a long-term view of the market ‘hodled’ back in May when so many short-erm thinkers sold out when Elon Musk and the Chinese Government made the market tank for a while.
-Long-time investors in crypto stood their ground seeing this as a needed correction, but many investors sold as quickly as they could and moved into gold which saw a rapid price rise on the day.
+Long-time investors in crypto stood their ground seeing the big dip as a needed correction, but many investors sold as quickly as they could and moved into gold which saw a rapid price rise on the day.

 He certainly is when it comes to serious investors.
 He has held rather too much sway over crypto prices in the past – particularly Bitcoin and dodgy Dogecoin – but his erratic behaviour over the last year

 You may remember that Elon Musk and his ‘fratboy’ friends were the ones who bigged-up Dogecoin (a joke coin from beginning to end) and then he made it crash by a comment on the U.S. TV programme Saturday Night Live.